Ongo: Simplifying dashboards for wellness professionals

 Looking back on the project now, I see a great benefit from both angles: looking at competitors and starting from the ground up with theory.
 Quick comparisons to competitors can often give you a gut-check on what works and what doesn’t, as well as give you fast and simple prototyping options for user tests, while theoretical foundations can give you assurance that the design you are pursuing is thoughtful, intentional, and the best option available.

-As the project moved on, I led the demographics section of the dashboard, focusing on gender, age, and geographic location.
+As the project moved on, I worked on the demographics section of the dashboard, focusing on gender, age, and geographic location.
 I found this to be a particularly interesting challenge, since on the one hand, it is easy to think “oh, that’s easy, just throw a couple of bar graphs on the page and the data is there,” but on the other hand, it’s exciting to consider the nuances of balancing easy-to-understand with looks-beautiful-on-the-screen.

 I found myself thinking about much more detailed questions before designing this section, including: